The path to bakery entrepreneurship doesn’t have to start with an expensive commercial lease and a 40-quart industrial mixer.

 Trista Besecker, Online Pastry Arts Graduate

-3. Prepare for the Tax Man
+3. Prepare for Taxes

-Running a cottage industry bakery usually means it’s a business of one.
+Running a cottage industry bakery is usually a business of one.
 You’re responsible for the menu and baking, marketing and sales, and your business finances.
 If you don’t keep careful records and set aside money to cover your tax liability, you could be hit with a nasty surprise come tax time!

 Your business finances need to be clear, organized, and separate from your personal finances for you to stay in compliance with local, state, and federal tax requirements.
 Students studying for the Associate of Occupational Studies Degree in Baking and Pastry from Escoffier will take Foodservice Math & Accounting and Food & Beverage Cost Control, which can help them to keep a firm grip on their business finances.